INCINERATION OF DOE OFFSITE MIXED WASTE AT

 CONCLUSION

 During the past two years, the WERF incinerator has faced many challenges with the receipt of offsite mixed waste for treatment.
-Many of these challenges have been overcome and the incinerator is now well on it’s way to becoming a dependable contributor to the treatment of that mixed waste in the DOE Complex requiring incineration.
+Many of these challenges have been overcome and the incinerator is now well on its way to becoming a dependable contributor to the treatment of that mixed waste in the DOE Complex requiring incineration.
 Some of the challenges that have been overcome include:

 With these challenges overcome, the volume of offsite mixed waste processed through the incinerator should increase significantly.
 The table below shows the volume of offsite waste that has been received at the WERF incinerator since it was restarted in 1995.
 Table II details the waste that is planned for incineration in calendar year 1998.
 The majority of the waste that is scheduled for 1998 has already been profiled and approved for receipt at the facility.
 The other mixed waste streams are currently in the waste profile review process.